FERPA Email Privacy Regulations and Proofpoint

 The Family Educational Rights and Privacy Act (FERPA or the Buckley Amendment; 20 U.S.C.§ 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
-The FERPA law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-FERPA regulations prohibit the improper disclosure of personally identifiable information (PII) derived from education records.
+The FERPA privacy regulations apply to all schools that receive funds under an applicable program of the U.S. Department of Education.
+FERPA privacy regulations prohibit the improper disclosure of personally identifiable information (PII) derived from education records.
 Records include transcripts or other records obtained from a school in which a student was previously enrolled.

 With certain defined exceptions, an educational record is any record, maintained by an institution or agent of the institution where a student can be personally identified.
 Personally identifiable information includes the address of the student or student’s family, a personal identifier such as social security number or student identification number, financial aid information, or any other unique or personally identifiable characteristics.

 Institutions may, however, disclose what it has defined as "directory information" on a student without violating FERPA privacy regulations.
 Directory information includes, but is not limited to, the student’s name, address, telephone listing, email address, date and place of birth, major field of study, grade level, enrollment status, dates of attendance, participation in activities and sports, and other similar information.

 - Proofpoint Enterprise Privacy ships with a Smart Identifier for social security numbers, ensuring detection accuracy without false positives.